 The Author’s Image

-WordPress doesn’t have a way to upload an image of an author to the author’s user profile.
-The user has to create a WordPress.com account and upload a headshot for the image to appear on a WordPress.org site as a Gravatar.
+WordPress doesn’t have a way to upload an author image to the author’s user profile.
+The user must create a WordPress.com account and upload a headshot so it appears on a WordPress.org site as a Gravatar.

-However, the Gravatar image file is a reference point for the search engines.
+However, the Gravatar image file serves as a reference point for search engines.

 The author’s headshot can be easily uploaded to Wix from a local drive.